richmahn/en_tn/gen/front/intro.md

 #### What was the custom for inheritance as described by Genesis? ####

-The cultural concepts of inheritance and of the passing on of a father's blessing occur several times in Genesis.
+There are several passages in Genesis that show the customs of a father who is about to die passing on a blessing to his son.
 Abraham blessed his son, Isaac, and made him the ancestor of the people of Israel.
 However, Ishmael, Abraham's other son, did not receive that same divine blessing.
 Likewise, Isaac's older son Esau  did not receive the blessing.
 Isaac's younger son, Jacob, received it instead.
 (See: [[rc://en/tw/dict/bible/kt/inherit]] and [[rc://en/tw/dict/bible/kt/bless]])

 Also, it was the custom for a man to divide among his sons his material wealth and land.
 All his sons received equal portions except that the oldest son.
 The firstborn son received twice as much.
 His portion was called a double portion.
 Esau was foolish and gave up his right to receive the double portion.